 StocksToTrade was designed for traders by traders with the goal of helping every trader perform more-detailed, accurate research that’s essential for creating strong watchlists and trading plans.

-Here are just a few of the perks of the platform:
+Here are just a few perks of the platform:

-- You can scan over 18,000 stocks from all the major U.S. exchanges.
+- You can scan thousands of stocks from all the major U.S. exchanges.

 - Amazing charting software can help you track price action and find patterns in the stocks you follow.

-- News integration to help you track things like SEC filings, company news, and social media buzz — all right from the platform.
+- News integration can help you track things like SEC filings, company news, and social media buzz — all right from the platform.

 See how STT can help you on your trading journey every day.
 Get your 14-day trial of StocksToTrade for just $7 today!